Inheriting, Converting, Aggregate, and constexpr Constructors

 Watch out: adding a user-declared constructor (even = default

-inside the class body in C++17 and earlier) removes aggregate
+inside the class body) removes aggregate status.
+C++20 made this

 double x;